florentinofg/florentinofg/README.md

 ---
 [Seaborn practice](https://github.com/florentinofg/Seaborn-practice/blob/main/Some%20practice%20with%20Seaborn.ipynb)

-Seaborn is a graphic library built on top of Matplotlib.
-It allows to make your charts prettier, and facilitates some of the common data visualisation needs.
+<p>Seaborn is a graphic library built on top of Matplotlib.
+It allows to make your charts prettier, and facilitates some of the common data visualisation needs.</p>

-This document is meant to be a guide to practice some graphics with Seaborn.
+<p>This document is meant to be a guide to practice some graphics with Seaborn.</p>
 <a href="https://github.com/florentinofg/Seaborn-practice/blob/main/Some%20practice%20with%20Seaborn.ipynb"><img src="Seaborn practice.png?raw=true" alt="Cuisines" width="500" height="400"/></a>

 ## Some Tableau projects